aiforged/docs/docs/services/extract-and-verify/llm-extractor.md

         **Additional prompts can be added by clicking on the** ![](../../assets/image%20%2828%29.png) **button.**
         ![](../../assets/image%20%2829%29.png)

+        !!! tip "Use the Prompt Designer Assistant"
+            If you want help drafting or improving prompts and schemas, use the [Prompt Designer Assistant](../../aiforged-assistant/prompt-designer-assistant.md).
+It is the AIForged Assistant form focused on prompt and schema design.

         For each prompt, you can configure:

         - **Prompt Type:**